openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

      as previously generated internally by the JVM.
      (If _R_ is bi-variant, its outer link may or may not be default, and in any event carries the result of a previous bootstrap.)
-  3. The proposed linkage parameter value _V_, which has failed to validate to _R_.
+  3. The proposed linkage selector value _V_, which has failed to validate to _R_.
   4. ...Any static arguments associated with the bootstrap method.

 > Note that the specific identity of _M_ is irrelevant to the